 At the moment, Foxtel Now is only available in high definition for both linear channels and on-demand streaming.
 While 4K streaming isn’t available at the moment, Foxtel has suggested it might be a feature seen in the future.

 All Foxtel Now subscribers start with the base Essentials channel pack, which costs $25 per month and provides a range of drama, documentary, lifestyle and news channels.
 On top of that, extra packs can be added including premium drama ($10), movies ($20), Sports ($29) and more.

 Can you get Foxtel Now from Telstra?

 If you happen to have an active Telstra subscription, you can opt to simply add Foxtel Now to your account to make paying your bills even more convenient.
-Getting Foxtel Now from Telstra pretty much delivers the exact same thing as Foxtel Now from Foxtel does, and also comes with a 10 day free trial offer as well.
+Getting Foxtel Now from Telstra delivers the exact same thing as Foxtel Now from Foxtel does, and comes with a 10-day free trial offer as well.